Security eBook: 2022 Leadership Vision

 What it sounds like: How did this happen?
 I thought you had this under control?
 What went wrong?

-Why it’s asked: These questions are asked when an incident or event has occurred and the board either already knows or the CISO is informing them of it.
-This is particularly relevant for CISOs during the COVID-19 pandemic, when boards may be asking questions specific to securing the organization while large portions of employees are working from home under unusual conditions.
-This could also be in reference to any other incident, including data breaches that may have impacted the organization in general.
+Why it’s asked: These questions arise when an incident or event has occurred and the board either already knows about it or the chief information security officer (CISO) is informing them of it.
+This is particularly relevant now, when boards may be asking questions specific to securing the organization while large portions of employees are working from home.
+These questions could also come up in reference to any other incident, including data breaches that may have impacted the organization in general.

-How to respond: An incident (regardless of category) is inevitable, so be factual.
-Share what you know and what you are doing to find out anything you don’t currently know.
+How to respond: An incident (regardless of category) is inevitable, so stick to the facts.
+Share what you know and what you are doing to find out anything you don’t yet know.
 In short, acknowledge the incident, provide details on business impact, outline weaknesses or gaps that need to be worked out, and provide a mitigation plan.

 Be cautious not to endorse one option as the ultimate choice when in front of the board.
-The responsibility for oversight of security and risk remains with the security leader, but the accountability has to always be defined at the board/executive level.
+The responsibility for oversight of security and risk remains with the security leader, but the accountability must always be defined at the board/executive level.